 - Dandelions were used in the renaissance as a symbol of the Passion of Christ

-- Darts are symbols of death and are sometimes seem carried by skeletons or piercing the deceased’s flesh
+- Dart is a symbol of death and is sometimes seen carried by skeletons or piercing the deceased’s flesh

 - Death Head see Memento Mori

-- Disce Mori Latin for ‘Learn that you die’
+- Disce Mori Latin for ‘Learn that you will die’

 - Dove has several meanings.
 Flying down represents the Holy Spirit.
 Flying up represents the Soul’s journey to Heaven.
 In profile or with an olive branch represents peace